James A. Garfield: Funeral, memorials and commemorations

+Political views

+While serving as president, Garfield opposed labor unions and sided with the Republican Party's hard-money wing.
+He was also suspicious of cooperative farm programs supported by the Grange, a farmers' organization he called "communism in disguise".
+But Garfield also opposed corporate monopoly and advocated a federal education department along with increased federal support for the education of African Americans in southern states.

+Another study has said of Garfield:

+No man could be in politics as long as Garfield had been without forming some opinions of the nature of presidential leadership, and his, by and large, were negative.
+Philosophically, as has been noted, he was a believer in laissez faire, and he had been suspicious of presidential power from the time when he fought Andrew Johnson.

+Garfield's successor as president, Chester A. Arthur, shared his laissez-faire views.

 Legacy and historical view

 For a few years after his assassination, Garfield's life story was seen as an exemplar of the American success story—that even the poorest boy might someday become President of the United States.
 Peskin wrote: "In mourning Garfield, Americans were not only honoring a president; they were paying tribute to a man whose life story embodied their own most cherished aspirations."
 As the rivalry between Stalwarts and Half-Breeds faded from the scene in the late 1880s and after, so too did memories of Garfield.
 In the 1890s, Americans became disillusioned with politicians, and looked elsewhere for inspiration, focusing on industrialists, labor leaders, scientists, and others as their heroes.
 Increasingly, Garfield's short time as president was forgotten.

 The 20th century saw no revival for Garfield.
 Thomas Wolfe deemed the presidents of the Gilded Age, including Garfield, "lost Americans" whose "gravely vacant and bewhiskered faces mixed, melted, swam together".
 The politicians of the Gilded Age faded from the public eye, their luster eclipsed by those who had influenced America outside of political office during that time; the robber barons, the inventors, those who had sought social reform, and others who had lived as America rapidly changed.
 Current events and more recent figures occupied America's attention.
 According to Ackerman, "the busy Twentieth Century has made Garfield's era seem remote and irrelevant, its leaders ridiculed for their very obscurity."